matthieuriolo/rivetsjs-stdlib/README.md

 #### negate
-Returns true if the target and all parameters are true
+Returns the negated value of target

 - target: any
 - variadic: any